Authoritative Guide

 Will this micro-surgery have a high recurrence rate?

-No. Recurrence is mainly caused by incomplete capsule wall removal.
+Recurrence is mainly caused by incomplete capsule wall removal.
 Our core technique is "complete capsule wall dissection."
-Even with a tiny incision, we ensure the entire cyst sac is removed, resulting in extremely low recurrence rates.
+Even with a tiny incision, we ensure the entire cyst sac is removed, and recurrence is uncommon in our long-term clinical follow-up (results vary by individual).

 Will I need large bandages on my face?
 Do I need time off work?